-Moreover, certain, by eating clean i.e. mainly the whole foods, you are also probably reducing overall calorie intakes.
+Moreover, certain, by eating clean i.e. mainly the whole foods, you are also probably reducing overall calorie intake.

 But, If despite doing all the above, you’re still not in a calorie deficit, then I’m telling you now: your belly fat is here to stay.

-There confounding variable I have to mention, making losing belly fat challenge.
+There confounding variables I have to mention, making losing belly fat challenge.